Eat. Drink. Shop.

 Our Artisan Market features food producers and businesses from around Sheffield and further afield, bringing a range of preserves, oils, cakes, cookery books, craft beers, gins, pies and much more for you to take home and enjoy.
 At the heart of the festival we have the Theatre Kitchen, featuring top chefs from across the city and showing how to get the best from the great local produce on offer.

 The extensive Street Food Market is jam packed with delicious treats from local companies and the Eats, Treats & Beats Festival Village extends this offer, with a hand picked selection of our very best street food traders open into the night, alongside our stylish stretch tent, al fresco seating, bar stocked by great local breweries and fantastic live music and DJs.

 New for 2019, we have added an extra day for the main festival, which now starts on Friday the 24th of May and runs through to 6pm on Monday 27th May 2019 .
-We have extended the event footprint to now take over more of Fargate, which will include a focus on local produce traders, with a range of stalls and a Tea & Cake room with 50’s style music and dance floor.
+We have extended the event footprint to now take over more of Fargate, which will include a focus on local produce traders, traditional funfair rides for small children and to compliment this Orchard Square are hosting a range of free childrens activities over the weeekend.